Learning Geodesics of Geometric Shape Deformations From Images: Experimental Evaluation

 Fig.~\ref{fig:ood} displays a comparison of predicted transformation fields generated from out-of-distribution testing (OOD) data.
 The results indicate that GDN consistently produces smoother transformation grids, ensuring well-aligned source-to-target images.
 These consistent findings suggest that our introduced geodesic learning approach in image registration contributes to an enhanced network generalizability and regularizability compared to the other baseline methods.

-The top panel of Fig.~\ref{fig:seg} presents visual examples of source, target, and deformed images derived from real 3D brain MRIs for all methods, showcasing axial, sagittal, and coronal views.
-The bottom panel of Fig.~\ref{fig:seg} presents groundtruth segmentation maps overlaid with images vs. propagated segmentation maps generated by GDN and all baseline algorithms.
+Fig.~\ref{fig:seg} presents visual comparisons of deformed images, registration-based segmentation maps overlaid on 3D brain MRIs, predicted deformation fields, and determinants of Jacobian maps for all methods, shown in both sagittal and coronal views.
+Our method demonstrates a similar smoothing effect on transformation grids with LM and QS, while more clearly highlighting biologically plausible growth patterns, such as ventricular enlargement (highlighted in red in the determinants of Jacobian maps).
+These patterns are more interpretable than those produced by the baseline methods, VM and TM.

-Fig.~\ref{fig:Hausdorff} displays a quantitative comparison between the manually labeled vs. propagated segmentation labels deformed by deformations fields predicted from all methods.
-The top panel reports the statistics of dice scores (the higher the better), and the bottom panel reports the statistics of Hausdorff distance (the lower the better) over eight brain structures from hundreds of testing registration pairs.
-It shows that our method GDN is able to produce superior quality of final deformation fields in comparison with other baselines.
-Overall, our GDN achieves notably higher dice and lower Hausdorff distance on average.
-Meanwhile, an additional benefits of GDN is to forgo the computation of geodesic shooting equation inherent in conventional LDDMM-based registration networks.
+Fig.~\ref{fig:braindice} displays a quantitative comparison between the manually labeled vs. propagated segmentation labels deformed by deformations fields predicted from all methods.
+The top panel reports the statistics of dice scores (the higher the better) over eight brain structures from hundreds of testing registration pairs.
+The bottom panel summarizes the corresponding means and standard deviations.
+It shows that our method GDN is able to produce superior-quality final deformation fields in comparison with other baselines.
+Overall, our GDN achieves notably higher Dice on average.
+Meanwhile, an additional benefit of GDN is to forgo the computation of the geodesic shooting equation inherent in conventional LDDMM-based registration networks.
 This step can substantially increase computational cost in the testing phase, particularly when high-dimensional images.
-In this experiment, GDN demonstrates its capability to predict geodesics in {\bf $0.013s$}, outperforming the other two baselines in the context of LDDMM - LM and QS ($0.025$ seconds).
+In this experiment, GDN demonstrates its capability to predict geodesics in {\bf $0.026s$}, outperforming the other two baselines in the context of LDDMM - LM and QS ($0.036$ seconds).
 It's important to note that the other two baselines - VM-diff~\citep{balakrishnan2019voxelmorph} and TM~\citep{chen2022transmorph} models employ stationary velocity fields to parameterize the deformation fields, treating the velocities as constant over time.

-However, these methods are not guaranteed to provide a geodesic in the deformation spaces.
+We also report the corresponding p-values from pairwise statistical tests comparing our proposed model, GDN, with four baseline methods across the anatomical brain structures based on Dice scores.
+The p-values for GDN vs. LM ($<0.001$), QS ($<0.001$), VM ($<0.001$), and TM ($<0.001$) are all well below the significance threshold of $0.05$, indicating that GDN performs significantly differently compared with baselines.